almostearthling/when-command-docs/contributing.rst

   and notes for the ``--help`` switch output, and the applet name in the ``--version`` output.

-These guidelines should also help to recognize where a string is used when translating a newly created ``xx.po`` file: basically, all (or almost all) sentences that begin with a lower case letter belong to console output, and strings that begin with a capital letter belong in almost all cases to graphical UI.
-However a translator is strongly advised to give **When** a try, and explore its English interface (both UI and console, by trying the various switches using the ``--verbose`` modifier) to be sure of what he is translating.
-Also, be sure to issue
+These guidelines should also help to recognize where a string belongs when translating a newly created ``xx.po`` file: basically, all (or almost all) sentences that begin with a lower case letter are used in console output, and strings that begin with a capital letter are in almost all cases in the graphical UI.
+However a translator is strongly advised to give **When** a try, and explore its English interface (both UI and console, by testing the CLI switches using the ``--verbose`` modifier) to be sure of what he is translating.
+Also, the following command should be issued

 ::